Loading...

 Cache hit rate: 99.9%+ after first call (Share 2 valid for 24h)

-For comparison, session-persistent implementations have zero reconstruction overhead after the first call. xGhost adds 1-2ms per call in exchange for eliminating the code theft vulnerability.
+For comparison, session-persistent implementations have zero reconstruction overhead after the first call. xGhost adds minimal per-call overhead in exchange for eliminating the code theft vulnerability.
 For most workloads, this is an acceptable trade-off.

 Security Guarantees

-Attack Complexity: Extracting algorithm source code requires capturing memory during the ~2-5ms execution window.
+Attack Complexity: Extracting algorithm source code requires capturing memory during the brief millisecond execution window.
 With session-persistent code, an attacker simply dumps memory at any time.
 With xGhost, they must:

 • Trigger a function call to force reconstruction

-• Capture memory dump within ~5ms window before purge
+• Capture memory dump within millisecond window before purge

 • Parse reconstructed algorithm from memory dump